How to Compete in a bwa event

 Can I compete in wave sailing events with limited spare kit?

-Yes, most mortals can get away with carrying one 70-80 litre board, one small board (70-75 litres), and one bigger, floaty board (80-100 litres).
-Three sails covering 3.7-5.5m weather, depending on your size, are ideal.
-One boom is fine, but it is handy to have an extra mast and extension so that you can rig up two sails and swap them within minutes should the wind change just before your heat
+Yes!
+To offer a typical illustration, most competitors can get away with carrying one board, maybe three sails covering 3.7-5.5m weather, depending on your size, and one boom.
+It can be handy to have an extra mast (or 2!) and an extra extension (or 2!) so that you can rig up 2/3 sails and swap them within minutes, should the wind change just before your heat but ultimately one mast and extension is all you really need.